-Stress can be intensified by a lack of communication or unclear instructions, and this is particularly the case for professionals who have the added pressure of deadlines, targets and client expectations.
-Ambiguity on tasks or lax detail surrounding important projects or deadlines only serves to heighten stress levels.
+Stress is intensified by a lack of communication.
+This is particularly the case for professionals who face the pressure of deadlines, targets and client expectations.
+Ambiguity on a task or project will only make matters worse if you aren’t regularly communicating.
 You are entitled to a clear brief about each project and you should be supported by your team and employer throughout each venture.

-Even little things such as not answering emails, failure to sign off on tasks outside of your control or even lazy instructions can all contribute to an unnecessary level of stress.
-The chances are your boss hasn’t realised they aren’t helping things as they are busy themselves, so a gentle nudge in the right direction will help move these tasks along.
+Small things like not responding to an email, or reluctance to sign off on tasks outside of your control, or even lazy instructions can all contribute to stress.
+Chances are, your boss hasn’t realised that they are making you feel this way – a gentle nudge in the right direction will help move these tasks along.

 It is important that everyone on your team pulls their weight.
-If you’re a great worker, and everyone knows this, you can get roped in to doing more than your fair share.
-Having a good team around you takes a massive weight off your shoulders, so make sure that your colleagues are putting in the same amount of work and effort as you.
+If you’re a great worker, and everyone knows this, you can easily get roped in to doing more than your fair share.
+Having a good team around you takes a massive weight off your shoulders.
 If you seem to be the only one working and as a result are suffering from stress, then it could be that you need to start delegating work to others.
-Have a meeting with your line manager to raise the issues concerning you.
-Make sure you take some form of evidence along just in case, but the chances are they will know what a valuable asset to the company you are and respect your opinion and worries.
-There’s no harm in going above and beyond your job description, but make sure you aren’t doing everyone else’s job for them.
+Have a meeting with your line manager to raise the issues concerning your workload, and how it could be handled.
+You should have evidence to show this too, but the chances are they will understand what a valuable asset to the company you are and respect your views and how you’re feeling.
+There’s no harm in going above and beyond your job description – but make sure you aren’t doing everyone else’s job for them.

-Clear communication is key in a working environment; a lack of this, combined with an excessive workload, unrealistic deadlines and unmotivated colleagues all send stress levels soaring.
+Clear communication is key in a working environment; a lack of this, combined with an excessive workload, unrealistic deadlines and unmotivated colleagues can ultimately spike your stress levels.
 The good news is these can all be solved.
 Stress needn’t rule your life, and it shouldn’t.
-Make sure if you start to feel weighed down and depressed at work that you nip it in the bud as soon as possible.
 Your manager, colleagues and HR department are all there to support you.
 Solutions are available and, if utilised, stress will be a thing of the past.